bandlab/Guide/faq.md

 ## How much does Chew cost?

-For users who want to broadcast unlimited live content, Chew is free to use.
+For users who want to broadcast unlimited live content, Chew is free.
 Chew is also 100% free to view!
-We offer a range of advanced features to our [subscribing users](http://chew.tv/guide/using_chew/billing/subscriptions).
+We also offer a range of advanced features to our [subscribing users](http://chew.tv/guide/using_chew/billing/subscriptions).

 ## Can I watch Chew streams on a mobile device?